Tackling the challenge of plastic pollution

 How impact investing allows investors to contribute to environmental solutions.

-How investors can gain exposure to companies taking a proactive approach to reducing plastic waste.
+How to invest in companies taking a proactive approach to reducing plastic waste.

 The challenge of plastic pollution has come under intense scrutiny in recent months, sparked in part by images showing its effect on marine life, in the BBC's 'Blue Planet II' series.